HoBeedzc/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Zequn Liu is an undergraduate student in School of economics and management of Beihang University, majoring in information system and information management.
-He will pursue postgraduate degree in Beihang University, where he will be supervised by {{<a href="http://zhaojichang.cn/">}} Jichang Zhao {{ </a> }}.
+He will pursue postgraduate degree in Beihang University, where he will be supervised by [**Jichang Zhao**](http://zhaojichang.cn/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.
 Here for {{< staticref "uploads/demo_resume.pdf" "newtab" >}}chinese version{{< /staticref >}}.